-Now, there is no getting away from the fact that the simple requirement is to publish your report on your school website.
-But, that is just a little bit dull and boring!
-In this blog, we'll take a look at how you can add a bit of 'va-va-voom' to your Ofsted report page.
+Now, there is no getting away from the fact that this simple requirement is just to publish your report on your school's website.
+That's a little bit dull and boring don't you think?
+In this blog, we'll take a look at how you can really go above and beyond with this requirement.

-First and foremost make sure you embed your most recent Ofsted report on your website.
+First and foremost make sure you embed the most recent Ofsted report on your website.
 If you're a Schudio client you have that facility built into the software by using document groups.
-If you're not a client give some thought to how you display your report on your website.
+If you're not a client give some thought as to how you can best display your report.

 We often talk about painting your school in the best possible light.
 Once you've published your report, you will want to make your Ofsted page stand out from the crowd.
-One way of doing this could be to pick out key phrases or statements that the Inspection Team have made about your school in the report.
+One way of doing this could be to pick out key phrases or statements that the Inspection Team has made about your school in the report.
 These could be created as a graphic or simply quotes on your webpage.
-I've often heard Inspection Teams talking about the ethos and atmosphere of the school during their visit.
+Often Inspection Teams talk about the ethos and atmosphere of the school during their visit.
 You may want to comment on this as that is usually harder to put into words in a report!

 What should you do now?

-First and foremost, double check that you have you recent Ofsted report available on your website.
+Firstly, double-check that you have your MOST recent Ofsted report available on your website.
 Then you will want to consider ways to spice up the Ofsted reports page on your website.
 Perhaps you get a colleague to help you think around this.
 Finally, enrol on our School Website Compliance Course where you can delve deeper into all areas of school website compliance and work through the course at your own pace.